 Phases of Worst Kitchen Cabinet Mistakes

-Kitchen cabinet mistakes can take place majorly in two phases.
-One in the Development Stage of the kitchen and another in the Maintenance Stage over the years.
+Kitchen cabinet mistakes can occur majorly in two phases—one in the Development Stage of the kitchen and another in the Maintenance Stage over the years.

 Maintenance stage mistakes are less costly but ignoring these can lead to great damages.
 It can range from choosing the poor coating to not cleaning the dropped-out water from the cabinet regularly.